Actions Panel

 Location

-Parlamento Europeo 60 Rue Wiertz 1047 Bruxelles Belgium
+60 Rue Wiertz 1050 Bruxelles Belgium

 About this event

-In focus: Europe’s Future Connected
+In focus: Europe’s Future Connected - Hosted by MEP Alina Mituta

 The upcoming European Liberal Forum’s Stakeholders’ Dialogue will discuss the future of the connectivity sector, aiming to gather insights on its changing tech and market dynamics.
 The event aims to foster an exchange between innovators, disruptors, and policymakers in the connectivity market for outstanding progress.
-The discussion is divided in two panels: the first panel will focus on the industry's shift from traditional operator models to virtualised ones, discussing the impact of new technologies like space infrastructure and 6G on the sector; the second panel will address policy, including strategic digital autonomy and EU industrial sovereignty, along with broader geopolitical and economic influences.
+The discussion is divided into two panels: the first panel will focus on the industry's shift from traditional operator models to virtualised ones, discussing the impact of new technologies like space infrastructure and 6G on the sector; the second panel will address policy, including strategic digital autonomy and EU industrial sovereignty, along with broader geopolitical and economic influences.
 It will also consider Europe's necessary infrastructure and investments for leading digital transformation.

 We invite all participants to reflect upon and respond to a series of crucial questions detailed in the recent European Commission consultation to stimulate comprehensive and insightful discussion.